GoogleChrome/web.dev/src/site/content/en/blog/cls-web-tooling/index.md

   </table>
 </div>

+Chrome DevTools will also be updated to support the windowing adjustment shortly.
+The update to CLS has also been made to [Search Console](https://search.google.com/search-console/about) and will be reflective from 1 June, 2021.

 For most developers,
 this change is expected to happen seamlessly with no action needed to take advantage of data from the fix.

-The update to CLS has also been made to [Search Console](https://search.google.com/search-console/about) and will be reflective from 1 June, 2021.

 ## "Old" CLS